-For this SmallStep, I’m suggesting that you move your body for 30 minutes on 5 or 6 days over the coming week.
-You can even break the 30 minutes into two 15-minute sessions.
+For this SmallStep, I want to encourage you to move your body for about 30 minutes on 5 or 6 days over the coming week.
+You can break the 30 minutes into two 15-minute sessions.
 Then evaluate and see how you feel.
 If you feel pretty good (and I predict you will!), try it for another week.
 Then add one more.
 By making several brief commitments rather than one long-term commitment, you’ll give your body, mind and schedule time to adapt to the small changes you’ll be making.

 Whatever your current activity level, check out these resources for great information on physical activity and becoming more active – Best Body Fitness, Prevention, Cooking Light and Physical Activity Guidelines for Americans.
 (And check out all of our SmallSteps here.)

-*The Physical Activity Guidelines for Americans recommend that adults participate in moderate physical activity for at least 150 minutes per week and note that activity above that level provides additional health benefits. *People with chronic health conditions or symptoms should consult their healthcare provider about safe ways for them to be physically active.
+*The Physical Activity Guidelines for Americans recommend that adults participate in moderate physical activity for at least 150 minutes per week and note that activity above that level provides additional health benefits. *People with chronic health conditions, symptoms or health concerns should consult their healthcare provider about safe ways for them to be physically active.

 Get health and marriage tips by email + a free marriage resource